18 May 2012

 Listener’s Choice

 Well, this episode’s Listener’s choice is a bit of a do over.
 Kim Fenolio pointed out to me that there were different versions of Laura Clapp’s Not Responsible available and I managed to miss the one that Kim liked best.
 So to make up for it (since this is Listener’s Choice), I played a Laura Clapp twofer, The accoustic version of Not Responsible and Let It Rain.
-You can find Laura’s music on the Podsafe Music Network, at myspace.com/lauraclapp and www.lauraclapp.com.
+You can find Laura’s music on the Podsafe Music Network [Edit: Site no longer exists], at myspace.com/lauraclapp and www.lauraclapp.com.

 Listen above or download by right clicking and saving.